getredash/website/src/pages/kb/user-guide/visualizations/pivot-table-visualizations.md

 # Step 1: Write a query

-It should return at least three rows.
+It should return at least three columns.
 The source query for a pivot table is usually non-aggregated or "melted".
 In the below example, I pull indicative data from a school grading system.
 This is mock data.

 ![Example Query for Pivot Table]({% link /assets/images/docs/gitbook/pivot-table-query.png %})